-Setting up an eDNA implementation program: Agencies are interested in using eDNA, and may have the funding to implement a program, but are uncertain where to start without deep technical genomics expertise.
-They will need guidance on the development of sampling plans, qualified labs and instrumentation, endorsed primers for species-specific and metabarcoding applications, databases for bioinformatics, and how to interpret the results.
+Setting up an eDNA implementation program: Agencies are interested in using eDNA, and may have the funding to implement a program, but are uncertain where to start without deep technical expertise.
+They will need guidance on the development of sampling plans, qualified labs and instrumentation, endorsed primers for targeted assays and metabarcoding applications, databases for bioinformatics, and how to interpret the results.

-Ensuring quality control: Formalize best practices and protocols for testing and quality checks, ensuring agreement on acceptable technical assays, monitoring, data practices, and data quality.
-To create minimum standards and best practices, include Federal, State, Tribal, NGOs, Academic, Regulators, Industry, American National Standards Institute (ANSI) and other countries who have successfully implemented.
-Once standards are established, ensure publication, outreach, and include as a requirement for funding.
+Ensuring quality control: Best practices and protocols for testing and quality checks can be endorsed, ensuring agreement on acceptable technical assays, monitoring, data practices, and data quality.
+To create minimum standards and best practices, federal, state, and tribal governments; nongovernmental organizations; academic institutions; regulators; industry; the American National Standards Institute; and other countries that have successfully implemented eDNA monitoring should be included.
+Once standards are established, ensure publication, initiate outreach to employ them, and include reporting standards as a requirement for funding.

-Educating workforce: Develop key reference materials for users to get started in the field, including information on the existing test site infrastructure, available technologies, how to collect data, where to share it, certification programs, and more.
-Partner with national community college organizations, online publishing companies, working groups and more to develop a training resource repository.
+Educating the workforce: Develop key reference materials for users to get started in the field, including information on the existing test site infrastructure, available technologies, how to collect data, where to share the data, certification programs, and more.
+Partner with national community college organizations, online publishing companies, working groups, and more to develop a training resource repository.